SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 types are supported (like `int`, `float`, `bool`), as well as many more that can be converted from a string (like enumerations, or classes like `FileInfo` or `Uri`).

-Let's try this out by adding another argument in the Arguments class.
-First add this to the top of Arguments.cs:
+Let's try this out by adding more arguments in the Arguments class.
+First, add this to the top of Arguments.cs:

 ```csharp
 using Ookii.CommandLine.Validation